Pending cases

 Successfully set aside a tax sale of an indigent defendant’s home on the grounds of constructive fraud, despite county’s arguments that the house wasn’t “sold,” but merely transferred to a land trust.
 A Missouri Lawyers Weekly article said the “[d]ecision appears to be first to hold land trusts to [the] same standards as private buyers.”

 Queen v.
-ECMC, 461 B.R.
+ECMC (In re Watkins), 461 B.R.
 57 (W.D.
 Mo.
 2011)

 Successful appeal from the U. S. Bankruptcy Court in a novel case which stretched the provision allowing for a closed bankruptcy case to be reopened “at any time,” in this case, reopening a 21-year-old case to discharge a debtor’s student loans.
 The Bankruptcy Court dismissed, but on appeal the U. S. District Court reversed.